Artistic & Music Director

 CJ Hartung is an active opera singer and arts leader.
 He is a graduate of The Peabody Conservatory and is currently pursuing a Doctor of Musical Arts degree with the Maryland Opera Studio.
 He has performed with companies such as Washington National Opera, Maryland Lyric Opera, Annapolis Opera, and more.
 In addition to his performance engagements, Mr. Hartung has an MBA and works with non-profit organizations in the realms of Anti-Racism, Diversity, Equity and Inclusion, and Organizational Management.

 Ronald J. Gretz celebrated 37 seasons as Artistic Director and Conductor of the Annapolis Opera, a position that he has also held with both the Chesapeake and Harford Opera companies.
 Mr. Gretz served as chorus master and assistant conductor with the Baltimore Opera and Chautauqua Summer Opera in New York and has conducted Baltimore Opera’s Summer Opera.
 A graduate of the Peabody Conservatory, Mr. Gretz returned to his alma mater for five years [1995-2000] as an Opera Coach.
 In 2012 he was again appointed to the Vocal faculty as a Vocal Coach where he remains as a part-time faculty member.

-Mr. Peters teaches voice at the Community Colleges of Baltimore County, Essex and Catonsville campuses, and serves as the Stage Director for Little Patuxent Opera Institute, at Howard Community College.
+Mr. Peters taught voice at the Community Colleges of Baltimore County, Essex, and Catonsville campuses, and served as the Stage Director for Little Patuxent Opera Institute, at Howard Community College.